Climate change

 Protecting, conserving, or restoring coastal ecosystems, such as mangroves and coral reefs, protects communities and critical infrastructure from storm surges and erosion.
 Coastal habitats also play an important role in climate change mitigation as they are particularly good at sequestering carbon.

-Australia's international nature-based solutions investments bring together traditional knowledge and science to restore and protect critical ecosystems, working with Australian NGOs, local communities (including women and people with disabilities) and Indigenous organisations.
+Australia's international nature-based solutions investments bring together traditional knowledge and science to restore and protect critical ecosystems, working with Australian NGOs, local communities (including women and persons with disabilities) and Indigenous organisations.

 Funding also supports income for local communities through fisheries management, sustainable agriculture, high integrity carbon units and eco-tourism.